0ctobyte/popcorn/tools/README.md

 And then run GDB:

-`aarch64-none-elf-gdb -tui -command=qemu_gdbinit`
+`aarch64-none-elf-gdb -command=qemu_gdbinit`

 This should bring up a GDB prompt and should already be connected to QEMU.
 If not, run this command in the GDB prompt:

 `target remote localhost:1234`

+You can also pass the `--tui` option to GDB which will enable the text user interface mode.
-You can find more information on how to use the GDB text user interface [here](https://sourceware.org/gdb/onlinedocs/gdb/TUI.html).
+Find more information on how to use the GDB text user interface [here](https://sourceware.org/gdb/onlinedocs/gdb/TUI.html).

 # OpenOCD/GDB Raspberry Pi 3 Debugging